GoogleCloudPlatform/workflows-demos/workflow-tasks-workflow/README.md

           - queue_name: "queue-workflow-child"
 ```

-In the next step, it enqueues 100 executions of the child workflow using the
+In the next step, it adds a high number of tasks to the Cloud Tasks queue to
-Cloud Tasks queue:
+execute the child workflow:

 ```yaml
     - enqueue_tasks_to_execute_child_workflow: